warmbit/warmbit/README.md

 - 👋 Hi, I’m @warmbit
 - 👀 I’m interested in electronics and origami
 - 🌱 I’m currently reading philosophy
-- 💞️ I’m looking to collaborate on the intersection between art and tech
+- 💞️ I’m looking to collaborate on coding, making, and design useless stuff
 - 📫 How to reach me? warmbit @ twitter.

 <!---